guillaumewuip/guillaumewuip.github.io/_posts/2020-12-01-using-google-less.md

 # The plan

-My plan starts with two important axioms.
+My plan starts with two important points.

 **I have a computer-science background and want to leverage it.** This will be a bit hacky.
 That's OK.
 This is not a mainstream tutorial.
 I want to learn a bit